jaywcjlove/sgo/README-zh.md

 Examples:

-  $ ssr                            Start a dev server.
+  $ sgo                            Start a dev server.
-  $ ssr --no-browser               Prevents the browser from opening when the
+  $ sgo --no-browser               Prevents the browser from opening when the
                                    server starts.
-  $ ssr --no-reload                prevents the browser from reloading when
+  $ sgo --no-reload                prevents the browser from reloading when
                                    files change.
-  $ ssr --fallback dir/index.html  The file served for all non-file requests..
+  $ sgo --fallback dir/index.html  The file served for all non-file requests..
-  $ ssr -p 2019                    Designated port.
+  $ sgo -p 2019                    Designated port.
-  $ ssr -d node_modules/dir        Specified directory "node_modules/dir".
+  $ sgo -d node_modules/dir        Specified directory "node_modules/dir".

 Copyright 2019
 ```